wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

 ??? success "Click to reveal answer"

     You will see a message indicate that the wis2box already published this data.
 The wis2box will not publish the same data twice.
 You can change the content of the file and re-upload it to trigger the workflow again.
+You can also upload a random file from your computer and you will note the Grafana dashboard will show errors indicating could not be ingested.

 ## Uploading data using SFTP

 The MinIO server also supports SFTP.
 You can use an SFTP client to upload data to MinIO.

-!!! question "Exercise 6: upload data using SFTP"
+!!! question "Upload data using SFTP"

     Use an SFTP client to connect to your wis2box instance using the credentials `WIS2BOX_STORAGE_USERNAME` and `WIS2BOX_STORAGE_PASSWORD` from your `wis2box.env` file.